[Minor revision–posted 10/26/23 (replaces 10/20/22 edition)]

 OP 61.02: Use of University Grounds, Facilities, and Amplification Equipment

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the approval process for the use of university grounds, facilities, and amplification equipment for faculty, staff, academic, and administrative departments.
-The Student Handbook governs use of space, facilities, and amplification equipment by students and student organizations.
+Texas Tech University System (TTUS) Regulation 07.04 governs expressive activities of all persons in outdoor common areas, and the Student Handbook governs use of space, facilities, and amplification equipment by students and student organizations.

-REVIEW: This OP will be reviewed in July of each year by the Assistant Vice President for Operations, Provost and Senior Vice President (PSVP) and the Vice President for Administration & Finance and Chief Financial Officer (VPAF/CFO).
+REVIEW: This OP will be reviewed in July of each year by the Associate Vice President for Operations, the Provost and Senior Vice President (PSVP), and the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).

 1. General Policy

-With the exception of free expression activities as outlined herein, the following policies shall apply to the use of university grounds and facilities.
+With the exception of expressive activities controlled by TTUS Regulation 07.04, or as otherwise outlined herein, the following policies shall apply to the use of university grounds and facilities.

 Texas Tech University space and facilities are available according to the following priorities: